 His writing and photography have appeared at Playboy, The Daily Beast, Vice, The Nib, Crosscut and others.
-As a contributing editor for the digital conflict news collective War is Boring he spent as a year as the coordinator for the Iraq and Syria field team during the Yazidi Genocide and worked with the investigative news team.
+As a contributing editor for the digital conflict news collective War is Boring he spent as a year as the coordinator for Iraq and Syria field coverage during the Yazidi Genocide and worked with the investigative news team.

 Kevin’s most recent assignment before joining Civil Beat was as a correspondent for Coffee or Die Magazine in Iraq and Syria where he covered the consequences of the Turkish invasion of Northeast Syria in the fall of 2019, confrontations between U.S. troops and Iranian-backed militias and how the spread of COVID-19 has complicated both the political and humanitarian situation in the region.
-Kevin received the 2021 Military Reporters & Editors Association Award for best overseas coverage for his work in Kirkuk.
+He received the 2021 Military Reporters & Editors Association Award for best overseas coverage for his work in Kirkuk.

-He is a producer for the podcast Angry Planet, a weekly look at a world in conflict.
 He’s also the co-author of Machete Squad and The ‘Stan from Dead Reckoning Graphic Novels, was one of the lead writers of the War is Boring: True War Comics series and wrote the Acts of Valor comic series for the magazine Naval History with cartoonist Kelly Swann from 2017-2019.

 Kevin has also worked as a comic shop clerk, a paint delivery driver, security guard, event photographer and done various other odd jobs for rent and beer money.
 He was born and raised in Portland, Oregon and studied history and communications at Pacific Lutheran University in Tacoma, Washington.
 In his free time he is a mediocre illustrator and okay photographer.